 Following are the differences between debt vs liabilities:

 Liabilities refer to all money that a firm owes to all stakeholders, including shareholders, creditors, and more.
-Whereas debt, on the other hand, is the funds arranged by the company through borrowings from various lenders/channels.
+On the other hand, debt is the funds arranged by the company through borrowings from various lenders/channels.

 How it Arise?

 Liabilities arise because of the transactions that a company makes while normally carrying its business, like buying goods on credit.
-In a similar way, these are various expenses that fall due at a certain frequency – immediate, fortnightly, monthly, quarterly, half-yearly, and so on.
-Examples could be rent, salaries, administrative expenses, electricity and water charges, and so on.
-Also, it may arise because of not-so-regular transactions, such as raising funds by issuing shares, loans, and more.
+Similarly, these are various expenses that fall due at a certain frequency – immediate, fortnightly, monthly, quarterly, half-yearly, and so on.
+Examples could be rent, salaries, administrative expenses, electricity and water charges, etc. Also, it may arise because of not-so-regular transactions, such as raising funds by issuing shares, loans, and more.

 Debt, on the other hand, arises when a company requires extra funds, such as for buying assets, meeting working capital requirements, and more.